eejyin/curent.github.io/.github/CONTRIBUTING.md

 # Contributing

+Found a typo or inaccurate information in the documentation?
+Want to add a new showcase or an affiliation to the map?
+We have specific issue templates to help you with these contributions:

+- Bug Report (including typos and inaccuracies)
+- Add Showcase
+- Add Affiliation to LTB Map

-Found a typo in the documentation or interested in [fixing a bug](https://github.com/mmistakes/minimal-mistakes/issues)?
-Then by all means [submit an issue](https://github.com/mmistakes/minimal-mistakes/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
-If this is your first pull request, it may be helpful to read up on the [GitHub Flow](https://guides.github.com/introduction/flow/) first.
+For other types of contributions or if you're interested in fixing a bug, please submit an issue or pull request.
+If this is your first pull request, it may be helpful to read up on the GitHub Flow first.

-For help with using the theme or general Jekyll support questions, please use the [Jekyll Talk forums](https://talk.jekyllrb.com/).
+For help with using the theme or general Jekyll support questions, please use the Jekyll Talk forums.

-Minimal Mistakes has been designed as a base for you to customize and fit your site's unique needs.
+Our website is built using the Jekyll theme Minimal Mistakes.
 Please keep this in mind when requesting features and/or submitting pull requests.
-If it's not something that most people will use, I probably won't consider it.
-When in doubt ask.
+If it's not something that most people will use, it might not be considered.
+When in doubt, feel free to ask.

-This goes for author sidebar links and "share button" additions -- I have no intention of merging in every possibly option, the essentials are there to get you started :smile:.
+This also applies to author sidebar links and "share button" additions -- the essentials are there to get you started :smile:.

 ## Pull Requests

 When submitting a pull request:

-1. Clone the repo.
+1. Clone the repository.
-2. Create a branch off of `master` and give it a meaningful name (e.g.
-   `my-awesome-new-feature`) and describe the feature or fix.
+2. Create a branch off of `master` and give it a meaningful name (e.g., `XX-fix`) and describe the feature or fix.
 3. Open a pull request on GitHub.